 The day of the eclipse as well as Shannon’s birthday.
-Pinnacle lake is a great day trip but we wanted to get up on top of the mountains to watch the eclipse and explore more than what daylight had in store for us, so we brought along our tent to stay the night.
-The hike itself from the parking lot to the lake is on the must do list as the later half of the trail climbs up the steep next to a flat rock cascading waterfall with wild flowers and astonishing scenery.
+Pinnacle lake is a great day trip, but we wanted to get up on top of the mountains to watch the eclipse and explore more than what daylight had in store for us.
+This time we brought along our tent to stay the night.
+The hike itself from the parking lot to the lake is on the “must do list” as the later half of the trail climbs up a steep bank next to a flat rock with cascading waterfalls, wild flowers and astonishing scenery.
 As you reach the lake you are presented with an amphitheatre of mountains with snow patches and scree slopes.
 The camping area itself has no real amenities, so outhouses and places to stash your food away from the critters will have to be decided upon by the campers themselves.
 Although you can see locations where campfires have been built in the past we usually opt against them and use our camp stove as trees in the alpine are few and far between.
 The 4km and 2 hour hike leaves you lots of time to explore the area and even walk around the lake and enjoy the mountains.